nishamuktewar/missing_data_imputation/README.md

 - replace the missing with mean or median value.
 If categorical, the most common class or a separate missing value.
 - include a missing indicator variable
 - exclude observations when one or more variable values are missing
+- interpolation when it comes to time series

 ## Thoughts
 It has a very broad application area - structured or timeseries data, images, audio.
-In terms of verticals, I see quite a few new papers in the healthcare industry
+In terms of verticals, I see quite a few new papers in the healthcare industry or using medical dataset.
+Other than the traditional approaches - EM, matrix computation and some form of RNN have been part of the recent research.

 ## Recent papers
 ### arxiv archive